 Make the most of automation

-Automating as many of your processes as possible is the key to maximizing the efficiency of your customer service management.
+Automating as many of your processes as possible, including the deployment of chatbots, is the key to maximizing the efficiency of your customer service management.
 Using a modern customer experience platform with integrated AI tools can help you achieve this.

-For instance, AI assistants can help your customer support agents in-call by providing relevant information drawn from a variety of sources, such as your CRM.
+For instance, AI assistants can help your customer service agents in-call by providing relevant information drawn from a variety of sources, such as your CRM or a comprehensive knowledge base.
 They can also suggest appropriate responses for your agents to make, simplifying the task of delivering top-quality customer service.

-In addition, you can use AI tools to gain deeper insights into customer behavior by automating the process of analyzing feedback.
-This takes some of the burden of keeping up with feedback off your teams, freeing them up to focus on building excellent relationships with your customers.
+In addition, you can use AI tools to gain deeper insights into customer behavior by automating feedback analysis.
+This takes some of the burden of keeping up with feedback off your teams, freeing them up to focus on building excellent relationships with your customers and helping them resolve issues more effectively.

 Keep customers at the heart of what you do with effective CSM